Skip to main content

 • How to apply for financial aid

 • 1.
-Apply for admission to Appalachian
+Apply for admission to App State

 • Visit Undergraduate Admissions or Graduate Admissions to learn about the application process, deadlines and requirements.

-Apply to Appalachian
+Apply to App State

 • 2.
 Complete the FAFSA